 The opening minutes of the second half saw Brown's 22-yard scramble to the six, followed by his touchdown toss to Chris Calloway two plays later.
 U-M was unsuccessful on the two-point conversion, leaving the score at 14-9.

 With 5:28 left to play in the game, the Wolverines' sensed their third bowl victory in four years.
-On the very first play, Hoard exploded for a 61-yard run to the Trojan 9-yard line.
+On the first play of the drive, Hoard exploded for a 61-yard run to the Trojan 9-yard line.
 On fourth-and-goal Hoard scored to give Michigan a seven point lead that became eight after Gillette's extra point with 1:57 remaining.

 Peete then led the Trojans down the field in an attempt to tie the game, but linebacker John Milligan picked off an errant pass with 50 seconds remaining to secure a Wolverine win.

 Leroy Hoard was named the games most valuable player as he became the first player to gain over 100 yards on USC on the season.
 Eric Anderson led U-M with 12 tackles and Tripp Welborne added 10 tackles and caused a fumble to lead the Wolverine defense the shut down Rodney Peete and USC in the second half.

 The victory gave Schembechler his second win in Pasadena and the Wolverines a 9-2-1 season record, finishing with a no. 4 national ranking by Associated Press.